KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 L1 is a bit of complicated: ![rmsprop](images/L1.png) This simply happens because of absolute value.

+There is L1 and L2 taking into consideration for backward pass: [backward](models/Dense.py)

 ## Validation Data
 **SOON 🔜  ** Methods for using validation data during model training to prevent overfitting.